Don't forget to submit your empty home tax declaration form!

 Read the government’s full announcement here.

-New property listed at 3811 LAWRENCE PL in North Vancouver.
+New property listed in Lynn Valley, North Vancouver

 Original article HERE